 Saturday 30 May 2026, 18:00-19:00 in the Nave

-Tickets will available to purchase on the Canterbury Festival website or via the Canterbury Festival Box Office.
+Tickets are available to purchase on the Canterbury Festival website or via the Canterbury Festival Box Office.

 This event is organised by and in support of The Friends of Canterbury Cathedral (Registered Charity No 1210093).